 Trains from Porto to Braga depart at regular intervals from both São Bento and Campanhã station.
 The journey takes just over an hour and a return ticket costs €7.

 The castles and fortresses of Guimarães make the city appear almost frozen in time.
 Guimarães is small, so you really only need to dedicate half a day to this trip.
+It is often paired with Braga for a cultural day trip from Porto.

 Getting to Guimarães